This is interesting

 • There are 77 AM and 178 FM (not counting translators) stations known to be silent

-Therefore, approximately 3,200 of the 15,803 stations on the air are controlled by major corporate interests or media conglomerates, the remaining stations are owned by medium small groups (less than 30 stations) or individuals.
+Therefore, approximately 3,200 of the 15,803 stations on the air are controlled by major corporate interests or media conglomerates, the remaining stations are owned by medium-small groups (less than 30 stations) or individuals.
 Those figures create an interesting situation when discussing the future of radio.
-What does the majority of owners and listeners want?
+What do the majority of owners and listeners want?
 Ask the market.